 Since the amount of electric power produced by solar panels depends on the intensity of light, they don’t work well on cloudy days and not at all at night.
 A common solution is to back up solar power installations with batteries that store extra power until it is needed at a later time.

-HPQs PUREVAP™ QRR process will lead to the production of higher grade solar silicon metal.
-It will help in the manufacture of solar cells that will perform better and produce more electricity than conventional panels.
+HPQs PUREVAP™ QRR will lead to the production of higher purity silicon metal (4N+ Si).
+This will help HPQ produce metallurgically A GREEN AND LOW-COST Solar Grade Silicon Metal.
+Manufacturers of solar cells will be able to build green and low-cost solar panels that perform as well and produce electricity than higher price conventional panels.

 The Different Solar Industry Markets